unicrons/github-actions-playground/workshop/runtime_infra_scan/README.md

 - **Prowler** – Perform security best practices assessments for multiple cloud providers (AWS, Azure, GCP, M365, GitHub and more).
   - It can be used also for continuous monitoring and remediation, but we will focus on the assessment part.
+- **Steampipe** – SQL-based infrastructure analysis and compliance checking for cloud platforms.

 ## Learning Objectives